MedatechUK/Medatech.APY/docs/log.md

 # mLog

-This package extends the basic python logger by:
+This package extends the [basic python logger](https://docs.python.org/3/library/logging.html "basic python logger") by:
 - Creating a single log file per day in the format log\YYYY-MM\YYMMDD.log
-- Adding stack trace information to the log.
+- Adding stack trace information to the log

 This prevents log files becoming unusable due to size and is useful for issue tracing.

-All the other controls in the repository use this logging package.
+This logging package is used consisently throughout the other packages in this repository.

 ## Imports
 ```python